Get the best finish for walls before hanging wallpaper or painting

 Allow the adhesive to soak into the paper for as long as the manufacturer recommends on the adhesive instructions.
 The paper needs time to expand before it is hung.
 This process is known as soaking and it helps to prevent bubbles appearing as the paper continues to expand on the wall.

 In the meantime, paste more lengths of lining paper.
-If there is adhesive on the pasting table, wipe it down with a damp sponge after every cut length is pasted so you don't get adhesive onto the front of the lining paper.
+If there is adhesive on the pasting table, wipe it down with a damp sponge after every cut length is pasted.
+This is so you don't get adhesive onto the front of the lining paper.

 How to hang the first length of lining paper